TylerNiemann/Dog-Clothing-Store/README.md

 Firebase Hosting: Hosting platform for deploying and serving the front-end and back-end of the application.

-## Testing

-The E-commerce Platform includes unit and integration tests to ensure the reliability and correctness of the code.

-The tests are implemented using the following technologies:

-Mocha: A JavaScript test framework that provides a clean and simple interface for organizing and running tests.

-Chai: A versatile assertion library that provides various styles and assertions to make the tests more expressive and readable.

-Firebase Emulator Suite: A local development tool that allows you to run Firebase services in an emulated environment, enabling you to

-write and run tests against these emulators.

-The tests cover different components and functionalities of the platform.
-They are designed to validate the expected behavior and

-ensure that any changes or updates to the codebase do not introduce regressions.

 ## Contributing

 Contributions to the E-commerce Platform are welcome!
 If you find any issues or have suggestions for improvements,